davepinch/pinchy.cc/content/topics/geology/till/en.wikipedia.org.snippet-2.md

   Bedrock can be eroded through the action of glacial plucking and abrasion, and the resulting clasts of various sizes will be incorporated to the glacier's bed.
 citation: >-
   Wikipedia contributors.
 (2023, October 9).
 Till.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved October 29, 2023, from https://en.wikipedia.org/w/index.php?title=Till&oldid=1179319026
-date: 2023-10-28
 from: Till (en.wikipedia.org)
 type: snippet
 url: /en.wikipedia.org/wiki/Till/2/
 tags:
-- Till (en.wikipedia.org)
   - till
   - erosion
   - glacier
   - Wikipedia
 ---